zonemaster/zonemaster/docs/specifications/Syntax-TP/syntax07.md

-## SYNTAX06: No illegal characters in the SOA MNAME field
+## SYNTAX07: No illegal characters in the SOA MNAME field

 ### Test case identifier
-**SYNTAX06** There must be no illegal characters in the SOA MNAME field
+**SYNTAX07** There must be no illegal characters in the SOA MNAME field

 ### Objective

-The SOA RNAME field is a hostname.
+The SOA MNAME field is a hostname.
 Hostnames are valid according to the rules defined in [RFC 952](http://tools.ietf.org/html/rfc952), in section 2.1 in [RFC 1123](http://tools.ietf.org/html/rfc1123#section-2.1), section 11 in [RFC 2182](http://tools.ietf.org/html/rfc2181#section-11) and